adventuregamestudio/ags-manual-source/UpgradingTo40.md

 Color values in GUI properties and other AGS game elements adjusted through the editor panes should have been **automatically converted** during the upgrade process.

+A change that has been done due to colors now carrying alpha is that by default, `DrawingSurface` drawing operations that use a color will default for blending of that color on top of whatever color was before where drawn.
+If this is not desired, the `DrawingSurface.BlendMode` property can be changed to `eBlendCopy` to instead replace the color, which can be used if one wants to "cut" by drawing with a transparent color.

 ### WalkableArea and Walkbehind script API